 - Back to those basics they supposedly learned.
 Prepare yourself now for your teen to lie about the dumbest things (that can’t only be my kid) and to make some not very smart choices.
 Try and repeat after me, “teens have to make mistakes to grow and learn so they can hopefully be a successful adult“.
 That has become my mantra.

 - Social media and smartphones aren’t always their friend.
 Unfortunately for our teens they live in the age where much of their communication is done via smartphones and social media.
 Sometimes they don’t think before they screenshot, text, and email things.
 Get ready to sound like a broken record as you constantly tell your teen to be conscious of what they put out there because it can’t be taken back.
-(We do regular digital cleanses in our home these 6 simple ways.)
+(We do regular digital cleanses in our home.)

 - Last, but certainly not least, teens take the longest showers, which my water bill can confirm.
 I wish I could remember when it shifted from my son complaining about having to take a shower to now taking multiple showers a day.
 (I actually had to teach my teen to shower faster.)